 The next clue is a history of colorectal cancer in the family.
-Having a parent, sibling or child with the disease increases your own lifetime risk from about 5 to 15 percent.
+Having a parent, sibling or child with the disease increases your own lifetime risk from about 5 to 15%.
 If the relative with cancer is younger than age 50, your risk is even higher.
 And if you have more than one first-degree relative with colon or rectal cancer, your risk rises even more.

 Advances in technology have changed genetic testing dramatically.
 It’s now much more affordable and readily available.